 Here’s What the Experts Say about Air Bearings

-According to Design World magazine, a primary benefit of air bearings is the elimination of friction-induced wear, heat generation, and need for lubrication.
+According to Linear Motion Tips, a primary benefit of air bearings is the elimination of friction-induced wear, heat generation, and the need for lubrication.
 Without recirculating elements, air bearings achieve higher speeds than a ball or roller bearing.
 The publication also points out that the fluid film in air bearings compensates for small-scale errors for more accurate motion than mechanical bearings.

 The following table outlines the performance differences between New Way Porous Media Air Bearings and conventional roller bearings: